PurpleKingdomGames/indigo-website/indigodocs/development-status.md

 title: Indigo's Development Status
 ---

-> Indigo version 0.2.0 was released on the 29th of July 2020, and should be considered to be in an "alpha" state i.e. We believe it's useful, but we expect issues will emerge as people start to use it.
+> Indigo version 0.3.0 was released on the 23th of August 2020, and should be considered to be in an "alpha" state i.e. We believe it's useful, but we expect issues will emerge through use.

 ## Can I use Indigo to build my game?

 Yes!
-At this stage, we think it would be particularly suitable for small titles, prototypes and [game jams!](https://itch.io/jams/upcoming)
+At this stage, we think it would be particularly suitable for small titles, prototypes, and [game jams!](https://itch.io/jams/upcoming)

 We'd love you to try building your game in Indigo and let us know how you get on.
 After several years development, and the building of countless demos and small test games, we have every reason to believe it will work as expected.